code-on-sunday/buildr.studio/stories.md

 ## Story 38:

 There should be a Settings button on the navigation rail that has the UI to let users to input their Anthropic API key.
 The key then should be persisted on the machine.

+## Story 39:

+When submit, it should use the key read from the api key manager.
+Then, the response text should show in the output section.
+While waiting for the response, the text "Run" inside the Run button should be replaced by a circular loading indicator.